garetht/amanar/README.md

 This is a Mac OS-specific project.
 It may be possible to make this work with a Linux keychain, but no such attempt has been or will be made.

-The project has been successfully built on Go `1.13.6` on Mac OS 10.13.6.
-The mininum possible Go version required is `1.13`.
+The project has been successfully built on Go `1.16.3` on Mac OS 11.2.3.
+The minimum possible Go version required is `1.13`.

+`npm` is required to build this project.
+Refer to `node` installation guides like [nvm](https://github.com/nvm-sh/nvm)

 ## Developing: Extending